I got to talk about the future of WordPress for two hours, and it was awesome. #WPThinkTank

 Me

 We discussed WordPress for two hours.
 When I found out it was going to be two hours, I wasn’t sure how I would make it to the end, since it started at 10 pm Israel time.
 But the time flew, and I was wide awake, talking about one of my favorite topics with such amazing and inspiring people – including Matt Mullenweg, the co-Founder of WordPress!
+We even explored the future of WordPress, and it was fascinating to hear different perspectives.
 What a privilege.

-Among the topics discussed: the usability of the admin, the difficulty in finding WordPress developers, working together as businesses to increase general awareness of WordPress as a solid enterprise solution, and having champions within businesses who encourage their superiors to go with WordPress as an optimum content management solution.
+Among the topics discussed: the usability of the admin, the difficulty in finding WordPress developers, working together as businesses to increase general awareness of WordPress as a solid enterprise solution, and having champions within businesses who encourage their superiors to go with WordPress as an optimum content management solution, which plays a key role in shaping the future of WordPress.

 The feedback from the community was amazing: